 Managerial Courage – Having Tough Conversations at Work

-For many people, sitting down and having a tough conversation in which you deliver critical feedback is about as much fun as being scheduled at the dentist for a root canal.
+For many people, sitting down and having a tough conversation in which you deliver critical feedback is about as much fun as having a root canal.

 It might be a conversation you need to have with an employee, your boss, a colleague or a customer.